ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

    - **Portable kernel-based models:**

      - Higher-level abstractions for GPU programming that provide portability.
-     - Examples include OpenCL, Kokkos, Alpaka, RAJA, and SYCL.
+     - Examples include OpenCL, Kokkos, alpaka, RAJA, and SYCL.
      - Aim to achieve performance portability with a single-source application.
      - Can run on various GPUs and platforms, reducing the effort required to maintain and deploy GPU-accelerated applications.